 - There is as much angst coming out of review meetings as there is work going into projects.
 This is troubling because it happens often.
 And it’s a result of a disconnect in the decision-flow.
 Those presenting the project didn’t know the basis for a decision before they went to the meeting.
 A good decision-flow enables project contributors to know what matters to the decision makers… before doing work and delivering the results in the meeting.

-- Project managers feel their biggest issues are with the other projects underway, not with their own project.
-You’ll hear statements like “if they just stopped that other project and gave me the resources, I’d get my project done right.”
+- Project managers feel their most significant issues are with the other projects underway, not with their own project.
+You’ll hear statements like, “if they just stopped that other project and gave me the resources, I’d get my project done right.”
 At the root of the statement is a belief that priorities are wrong and the strategy is faulty.
-Who’s right and does it matter?
+Who’s right, and does it matter?

 - A process flow has two review meetings conducted back-to-back.
 And each meeting has a different set of managers sitting in judgment.
-One meeting may be to grant permission to exit concept development, another to grant permission to enter development.
+One meeting may be to grant permission to exit concept development and another to enter development.
 This happens because processes don’t align ― concept creation and development work sit on separate islands.
 And there’s no common strategy or roadmap to bridge the two.